 Meet Dr. Kenneth Westover

-Ken Westover, M.D., Ph.D., is both a member of the lung cancer team and director of a research laboratory dedicated to cancer biology and the development of new therapeutic drugs.
+Ken Westover, M.D., Ph.D., wears many hats.
+He is a member of the lung cancer team, Director of Information Technology and Innovation for the Department of Radiation Oncology, and Director of the Westover Research Laboratory, located in the Department of Biochemistry, which is dedicated to cancer biology and the development of new drugs.

 I look at cancer from its molecular basis to the physics of radiation treatment.”

-Dr. Westover’s work has been published in numerous clinical and high-profile basic science journals, and he has also authored several book chapters relating to radiation therapy.
-His scientific work in graduate school shed light on the way genes are transcribed and was cited in the 2006 Nobel Prize in Chemistry awarded to his mentor Roger Kornberg, Ph.D.
+Westover’s work has been published in numerous clinical and high-profile basic science journals.
+He has also authored several book chapters relating to radiation therapy.
+His scientific work shed light on the way genes are transcribed and was cited in the 2006 Nobel Prize in Chemistry awarded to his mentor Roger Kornberg, Ph.D.